BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization: Experimental Study

-To analyze and interpret the learning outcomes of BEAN regularization, we conducted experiments on two classical image recognition tasks on MNIST (\cite{lecun1998gradient}) and CIFAR10 (\cite{krizhevsky2009learning}) datasets.
-Specifically, an MLP with one hidden layer of 500 neurons with ReLU activation function and a LeNet-5 (\cite{lecun1998gradient}) were used for the MINIST dataset; and a ResNet18 (\cite{he2016deep}) was used for the CIFAR10 dataset.
-The Adam optimizer (\cite{kingma2014adam}) was used with a learning rate of 0.0005 and a batch size of 100 for model training until train loss convergence was achieved; BEAN was applied to all the dense layers of each model.
+Due to the highly complex computation among numerous layers of neurons in traditional DNNs, it is typically difficult to understand how the network learned what it remembers and the system is more commonly treated as a black-box model [\cite{zhang2018interpretable}].
+Here, to ascertain the effect of BEAN regularization on the interpretability of network dynamics, we analyze the differences in neuronal representation properties of the DNNs with and without BEAN regularization.
+We conducted experiments on three classic image recognition tasks on the MNIST [\cite{lecun1998gradient}], Fashion-MNIST [\cite{xiao2017fashion}] and CIFAR-10 [\cite{krizhevsky2009learning}] datasets by starting with three predefined network architectures as listed below: \begin{enumerate} \item An MLP with one hidden layer of 500 neurons with ReLU activation function for MNIST and Fashion-MNIST datasets. \item A LeNet-5 [\cite{lecun1998gradient}] for MNIST and Fashion-MNIST datasets. \item ResNet18 [\cite{he2016deep}] for CIFAR-10 dataset. \end{enumerate} The Adam optimizer [\cite{kingma2014adam}] was used with a learning rate of 0.0005 and a batch size of 100 for model training until train loss convergence was achieved; BEAN was applied to all the dense layers of each model.